ltskinner/critical-path-nlp/README.md

 # Installation
 1. Clone repo (just for now - will be on pip soon)
-2. Download a pretrained [BERT model](https://github.com/google-research/bert#pre-trained-models) - start with **BERT-Base Uncased** if youre not sure where to begin
+2. Download a pretrained [BERT model](https://github.com/google-research/bert#pre-trained-models) - start with **BERT-Base Uncased** if you're not sure where to begin
 3. Unzip the model and make note of the path

 # Examples